MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

     type Subscription {
         someTopic: ReturnType
     }

+    schema {
+        query: Query
+        mutation: Mutation
+        subscription: Subscription
     }
+}
 ```

+Note: we have defined three types, each mapping to its _operation type_.
+We can have used whatever name, but its a convention to name `Query`, `Mutation` and `Subscription` each of these types.
+Also note that our `Query` type is just a regular _Object Type_, with a number of typed fields that can optionally define arguments, as any other _Object Type_.

 ### Arguments and return values
 Each operation acts as an RPC method that accept both arguments and a return value.
 [Arguments][GraphQL: Operations arguments], which are optional, can be used to for example let a `List` operation filter the results, or a `Get` operation select a specific resource.